 How A Backlink Photo Credit Scam / Photo Attribution Scam Works

 The goal here isn’t to simply get traffic.
 Traffic by itself has no value.
-Instead, the goal is to make money via affiliate links when you find a product on their website and click that product.
-All the products listed on Music Oomph have affiliate links.
-If you buy anything, he gets a cut.
+Instead, the goal is to make money via affiliate links when you find a product on their website and buy that product.
+All the products listed on Music Oomph have affiliate links, meaning if you buy anything, he gets a cut.
 If you look at the URLs on the website, you will notice they all have “musicoomph” tracking IDs.

 How Photo Credit Scammers Find Targets

-You might be wondering, “ok, but how do scammers actually find my website to begin with and how does this work step by step?
+You might be wondering, “ok, but how do scammers actually find my website, to begin with, and how does this work step by step?”
+In other words, how did Gavin Whitner of Music Oomph find me?

 - Let them “off the hook” easily by asking for a backlink (that you choose) and attribution.
 Remember to be nice!